What is enterprise sales, and why should it matter to you?

 Selling to Large Organizations

 Dealing with large organizations can be challenging as they usually have an established buying process with strict protocols and hierarchies.
-You’ll have to navigate through these hierarchies and build relationships with multiple decision-makers.
+You’ll have to navigate these hierarchies and build relationships with multiple decision-makers.

 To excel in enterprise sales, you must understand the organization’s structure, culture, and needs and tailor your sales pitch accordingly.